Course overview

 Year 1 core modules

-This module introduces you to the core theories involved in designing games.
-You examine the pre-production stages of game and level design with a strong focus on game mechanics and their role in designing an engaging and immersive gaming experience.
+You learn the core theories involved in designing games.
+Examine the pre-production stages, focusing on the role of mechanics in designing an engaging and immersive gaming experience.

 Year 2 core modules

-You explore the design and production of gameplay missions, why people play games, what makes them fun and how this knowledge can be applied to add depth and playability to level design.
+Explore the design and production of gameplay missions, why people play games, what makes them fun and how you can apply this knowledge to add depth and playability to level design.

 Optional work placement year